Entry and residence

 In addition, there are numerous funding programmes available to you as an EU citizen.
 The Erasmus+ programme is one example.
 It provides grants for periods of study abroad (studies and internships) for three (studies) or two (internships) to twelve months in each study phase (Bachelor’s, Master’s, doctorate).
 You can find more information about Erasmus+ on the websites of the European Commission and Study in Germany.

-Finding a training place
+Finding a vocational training position

 As an EU citizen, you are entitled to attend an integration course.
 This means that you are allowed, but not required, to attend an integration course to learn German.